Serving SAP Fiori UIs

 Requests to Active Data

-Add IsActiveEntity=true as a key parameter to your requests to address active data directly, bypassing potentially existing drafts, for example:
+Add IsActiveEntity=true as a key parameter to your requests to address active data directly, bypassing potentially existing drafts (draft locks still apply), for example:

 POST /Books { IsActiveEntity:true, ... } //> CREATE